Contact a Recruiter

-Can I still participate in a Prism clinical trial?
+Can I still participate in a Nucleus Network clinical trial?

 Yes.
 We are still recruiting for clinical trials however have implemented an age restriction on participants of 18-59 years (inclusive) to protect older members of our community.
-We are also only accepting volunteers from the local Minneapolis/St. Paul area.
+We are currently only allowing volunteers from the Minneapolis/St. Paul area.

-The risk of Coronavirus (COVID-19) remains low in Minneapolis, however, to protect the safety of our participants, staff and trial facilities, we have introduced some additional screening measures.
+The risk of Coronavirus (COVID-19) remains low for all our trial site locations (Melbourne, Brisbane and Minnesota), however, to protect the safety of our participants, staff and trial facilities, we have introduced some additional screening measures.

-Phone screening: Participants will be questioned over the phone to determine if they have traveled overseas within the last 14 days.
-If participants have:
+Phone screening: Participants will be questioned over the phone to determine if they have any risk factors for Coronavirus (COVID-19) exposure.:

-Medical screening (in clinic): The above questions will again be asked when the participant presents for their screening visit and the participant will also have their temperature taken and be requested to wash their hands with hand sanitizer upon presentation.
-However, we ask that if participants do have any cold or flu-like symptoms, they inform the clinic and not attend their medical screening.
+Medical screening (in clinic): The above questions will again be asked when the participant presents for their screening visit and the participant will also have their temperature taken and be requested to wash their hands with hand sanitiser upon presentation.
+However, we ask that if participants do have any cold or flu like symptoms, they inform the clinic and do not attend their medical screening.
 We will advise the most appropriate action.